Annotation Configuration

 Default: FieldStrategy.DEFAULT

-Defines how field values should be handled when generating the WHERE clause for update statements.
+Defines how to handle field values when generating the WHERE clause for update statements.
 This property allows you to control whether a field should be included in the WHERE clause and under what conditions.

-Refer to the insertStrategy and updateStrategy properties for more details about the FieldStrategy enum type.
+Refer to the insertStrategy and updateStrategy properties for more detailed information about the FieldStrategy enum type.

 Example Explanation